Best GPUs under $500 in 2025 – our top picks tested and reviewed

 A $500 budget is not considered high, but with proper research, you can get yourself a GPU that can deliver solid performance in gaming.
-While you won’t be getting a GPU like the RTX 4090 or RX 7900 XTX in this budget, there are still some great options that are worth every penny.
+While you won’t be getting a GPU like the RTX 5090 or RX 7900 XTX in this budget, there are still some great options that are worth every penny.
+As appealing as the RTX 50 and RX 9000 series are, it took some time for them to release a card with the right pricing, but the first to come out is the RTX 5060 Ti that fits the mark.

 You can expect to find graphics cards that offer robust performance, enabling smooth gameplay at 1440p and even dipping into 4K territory with some titles.
 These GPUs are not just about PC gaming; they're also well-suited for professionals who require reliable performance for 3D rendering and video editing.

-Here at PC Guide, we’ve reviewed a number of GPUs and have tested each one in different games and productivity tools to get an idea of how good they are.
-Based on that, we’ve selected a few options that we think are the right choice for those have a budget of less than 500 USD.
+Here at PC Guide, we’ve reviewed several GPUs and tested each one in different games and productivity tools to get an idea of their quality.
+Based on that, we’ve selected a few options that we think are the right choice for those with a budget of less than 500 USD.

 Products at a glance